 Whether you are sitting in the waiting room or beyond, we invite you to take a moment out of your fast-paced life to find a connection within these pages.
 And be sure to check out our 2016 movie highlighting the impact of Cuentos for contributors and readers alike.

 We thank you for your continued support.

 The GW Medical Faculty Associates residents welcome you to Resident Clinic.
 We’d like to take this opportunity to explain who we are and what you can expect when you come to see us as your doctor.

 - Family Medicine Services

 Family medicine physicians provide you with individualized care that sees you as a part of your family and your community.
-We focus on the whole body, and understand the interconnectedness of your health, while factoring in the external influences in your life.
-Our holistic approach intends to provide information on disease prevention for you in addition to diagnosing and treating any illness you may experience.
+We focus on the whole body, and understand the interconnectedness of your health while factoring in the external influences in your life.
+Our holistic approach provides patients with tips on disease prevention in addition to diagnoses and treatments for any illnesses you may experience.
 Our family practice is a division of primary care that provides health care for all ages, genders, and for all of the body, throughout your life.